 ACES is one of many living-learning programs at Maryland, which are ranked by U.S. News and World Report as among the very best in the nation.
 These exciting programs are designed to bring students with similar interests into a residential community and provide a living component (during the ACES Living-Learning Program) to complement their academic curriculum.

-All ACES Living-Learning Program students (freshmen and sophomores) are required to live together on reserved floors in Prince Frederick Hall.
+All ACES Living-Learning Program students are required to live together on reserved floors in Prince Frederick Hall.
 Students in the ACES minor do not have a designated residential hall, but will still be taking classes, meeting with professors and program staff, and participating in programming in Prince Frederick Hall.

 Prince Frederick Hall includes both double occupancy bedrooms and 4-person semi-suites with bathrooms.
 Students have access to a number of social, study and seminar spaces.
 A large multipurpose room on the first floor hosts events and supports the hall’s living-learning mission.